noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 So we expect learning algorithms to be easily able to discriminate between `1`s and `0`s while probably having a harder time distinguishing between `1` and `7`.
 But still we have to keep in mind that we lost a lot of information when transforming to two dimensions, so probably we find a better method for our data set.

 \exercise{In this exercise we will use a different dimensionality reduction method called *Uniform Manifold Approximation and Projection* (UMAP).
 Down to its core and very simply speaking, UMAP constructs a high dimensional graph representation of the data set and then tries to fit a low-dimensional graph to be structurally as similar as possible.
 To get a better understanding, there is also a nice [webpage with interactive explanations](https://pair-code.github.io/understanding-umap/).
-Unfortunately this method is also not included in `MLJ`, so we need to load [`UMAP.jl`](https://github.com/dillondaudert/UMAP.jl) directly.
-Follow this steps to get a nice dimensionality reduction with `UMAP`:
+Unfortunately, this method is also not included in `MLJ.jl`, so we need to load [`UMAP.jl`](https://github.com/dillondaudert/UMAP.jl) directly.
+Follow this steps to get a nice dimensionality reduction with `UMAP.jl`:
 1. Add and use `UMAP.jl`
-1. `X_test_scaled` is of type `DataFrame` which is not supported by `UMAP`.
+1. `X_test_scaled` is of type `DataFrame` which is not supported by `UMAP.jl`.
 Convert the dataframe into a `Matrix`.
-1. Also, our data is stored in row wise fashion (each observation is one row). `UMAP` expects a column-major matrix, so we need to transpose the matrix.
+1. Also, our data is stored in row wise fashion (each observation is one row). `UMAP.jl` expects a column-major matrix, so we need to transpose the matrix.
 1. Have a look at the manual of `umap`, apply the function on the transposed matrix and reduce the dimension to $2$.
 Note that this computation might needs a couple of minutes.
 1. Store the result in `X_test_umap_mat` and visualize the result with `StatsPlots.scatter(X_test_umap_mat[1, :], X_test_umap_mat[2, :], group=y_test, alpha=0.3, palette=:seaborn_bright)`.
 1. Reuse the code for previous scatter plot but replace the coloring by the results of the K means clustering algorithm `r_kmachmeans.assignments`.